akhilraj6522/object-blurring-using-Mask-RCNN/README.md

 <h1>Custom trained data</h1>

 This model can be trained from [this_repository](https://github.com/matterport/Mask_RCNN) .

+For hiding vulgar or explicit content from your media file, you might need images containing it for training.

 The weight file obtained after training is to be copied in mrcnn folder.

 Then give the path of weight file to 'MRCNN_model_path' in image.py and video.py .